copy/v86/docs/archlinux.md

 Now that we have everything we need to host a server that serves an Archlinux environment over the network.

 Create a checkout of v86 and run `make build/libv86.js`.
 We can then edit `examples/arch.html`, we have two options:

-1. Boot the arclinux from the 9p filesystem (generated .bin artifacts at `/output/images/arch`):
+1. Boot Arch Linux from the 9p filesystem (generated .bin artifacts at `/output/images/arch`):

   ```sh
   filesystem: {